hawknewton/semversion/README.md

 ## Usage

-There are two main commands:
+Currently, the [ProjectAdapter](lib/semversion/project_service.rb) supports ruby and npm projects, it should be easy to extend as needed.

+There are two main commands.
+Each must be run with an environemnt such that `git push` has the permissions necessary to succeed.

-* `semversion bumo` bumps the current version of the project
+* `semversion bumo` bumps the current version of the project.
+This command should be called from the root of your project just before you build a release candidate.
-* `semversion release <origin repo> <version >` marks the version as having gone to production
+* `semversion release <origin repo> <version>` marks the version as having gone to production.
+You do not need to run this from a checked-out repo.

+Set the environment varaible `DEBUG=true` to see what's happening under the hood.